 This resource guide has discussed some of the major issues and key research studies relevant to shale gas development and public health.
 It is by no means exhaustive.
 Much of the research has been conducted only recently.
 As with all research, there is a critique process within the academic world.
 Those who conduct research try to improve upon gaps in previous studies.
 Research becomes even more controversial as applied to the topic of shale gas development and public health because of the economic development issues and interests involved, and because the industry is developing at a rapid pace.
-The pace of research is also picking up.
 Fortunately, research is a cumulative process, with new studies building on those previously conducted.
+Evidence from public health research is leading to more protective regulations and practices.
 Forthcoming research will shed more light on the health impacts of shale gas development, providing insights to help develop treatment protocols for patients, and informing the continuing refinement of shale industry practices.